Merzasphor/MWSE/docs/source/types/tes3actor.md

 ### `disabled`

+*Read-only*.
 The disabled state of the object.

 **Returns**: